lakshmi-1102004/dmart-sales-excel-dashboard/README.md

 •	Segment analysis shows customer contribution

 ##Conclusion
+This project analyzes the Dmart sales data using Excel and presents key business insights through an interactive dashboard.
+The dashboard helps understand sales performance, profit trends, category-wise analysis, and customer purchasing patterns in a clear and visual format.
+This project demonstrates the use of Excel for data cleaning, analysis, visualization, and dashboard creation for business decision-making.

 The dashboard converts raw data into meaningful insights.
 It helps understand sales performance easily using charts and summaries.